thbrunzendorf/BddAutomationPatterns/EXCERCISES.md

 # Exercises

+## E0: Getting started

+1. Take a look at the `simple_price_calculation.feature` and try to execute it.
+The first scenario (Empty order) should succeed and the second scenario (Order with a few different pizzas) should fail with a pending step.
+Try to implement this step in the `PriceCalculationStepDefinitions` class and make the scenario pass.

+2. Review the `TypeRegistryConfiguration` class that defines a custom `ParameterType` for `OrderItemSize`.
+Try to simplify your implementation from step 1.
+Hint: you need to change a small detail in the feature file.

+3. Uncomment the steps related to the expected delivery costs and total price in `simple_price_calculation.feature` and execute it again.
+What do you notice?
+Can you spot and fix the bug?

+4. Now take a look at the `table_price_calculation.feature`.
+   Try to make the first scenario (Order with a few larger pizzas) pass.

+5. Extend your glue code implementation, so that the second scenario (Order with extra cheese) will pass as well, without failing the first scenario again.

+6. Review the `TypeRegistryConfiguration` class that defines a custom `DataTableType` for `OrderItem`.
+Try to simplify your implementation from step 4.

 ## E1: Driver pattern

 Most of the step definition methods use "drivers" to perform automation tasks instead of directly working with the REST API requests (managed through the `WebApiContext` class).